Water. Boats. Dreams. Blue Planet Times is about whatever matters to the subject at hand, our blue planet.

 Sailing the planet’s waters, ice, land, and, lately, kiting on snow.

 Riding around in motorboats because, frankly, they are, or they can be, so comfy and useful.
 And if you haven’t noticed, we commend to your attention that you can gauge the importance of a sailboat race by how many motorboats it takes to run it.
-Fairly put, the bulk of our work will trend toward sailing, and that’s because—

-But we love all boats, great and small.
+We love all boats, great and small.

 Kimball has made a career of doing, then telling about the doing in print and in person.